Shah77966/KeyPointDetection/README.md

 model = get_model(num_keypoints=2)
 ```

-This function allows you to specify the number of keypoints you want the model to predict.
-The default is set to 2 keypoints per object.
+Here, `num_keypoints` refers to the number of keypoints each object in your dataset has.
+Modify this parameter according to your dataset's needs.
+For instance, if you're detecting facial landmarks with 5 keypoints, set `num_keypoints=5`.

 ## Acknowledgements